Intermediaries for achieving financial inclusion can be broadly subdivided into two categories:

 • Guide them about how to use bank account;

-• Give demo about using ATM card.
+• Give demo about using the ATM card.

-From bank account: Just by opening a bank account, people expect the following:
+Just by opening a bank account, people expect the following:

 • Safety of the deposited money;